mahdicanfixit/mahdicanfixit/README.md

 ### 📫 Connect with Me
 - Email: [mahdi.mohammad.work@gmail.com](mailto:mahdi.mohammad.work@gmail.com)
-- LinkedIn: [add your link here if you have one]

 Thanks for stopping by!
-Excited to share projects from my cert labs, PC builds, and cybersecurity experiments as I progress.
-Feel free to star or fork anything useful 🚀
+Excited to share projects from my cert labs, PC builds, and cybersecurity experiments as I progress
 <!--
 **mahdicanfixit/mahdicanfixit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.